Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Nonparametric estimation and inference

 \section{Nonparametric estimation and inference}

-We now propose a nonparametric \cite{HorvitzThompson(52)} type estimator of the $i,t$-th lag-$p$ dynamic causal effects and derive its properties.
-We then develop two techniques for performing inference.
-First, if the assignment mechanism is individualistic (Assumption \ref{ass:individualistic}) and further satisfies an additional assumption of probabilistic assignment that is defined below, we show that our proposed estimator is unbiased for the $i,t$-th lag-$p$ dynamic causal effects and its related averages over the assignment mechanism.
-Additionally, as the population grows large, an appropriately scaled and centered version of our estimator for the average lag-$p$ dynamic causal effects becomes approximately normally distributed.
-These limiting results are conditional on the potential outcomes, and so they are finite population central limit theorems in the spirit of \cite{Freedman(08)}, and \cite{LiDing(17)}.
-Using these finite population central limit theorems, we develop conservative tests for weak null hypotheses of no average dynamic causal effects.
-Second, if the assignment mechanism is probabilistic and sequentially randomized (Assumption \ref{ass:nonanticipating}), we show how to test the sharp null hypotheses of no treatment at any point in time using an exact randomization test.
+In this section, we develop a nonparametric \cite{HorvitzThompson(52)} type estimator of the $i,t$-th lag-$p$ dynamic causal effects and derive its properties.
+If the assignment mechanism is individualistic (Definition \ref{ass:individualistic}) and probabilistic (defined below), our proposed estimator is unbiased for the $i,t$-th lag-$p$ dynamic causal effects and its related averages over the assignment mechanism.
+An appropriately scaled and centered version of our estimator for the average lag-$p$ dynamic causal effects becomes approximately normally distributed as either the number of units or time periods grows large.
+These limiting results are finite population central limit theorems in the spirit of \cite{Freedman(08)}, and \cite{LiDing(17)}.